 Green Lake has an area of approximately 3312 acres.
 During much of the year, the Project can maintain the water level within a range of 157.5 to 160.7 feet NGVD29, yielding a maximum usable storage of about 10,136 acre-feet.
 Net volume from gate sill elevation to full pond (154.0 to 160.7 feet NGVD29) is approximately 17,731 acre feet.

 The Project manages the lake level on Green Lake using the main turbine and the manually operated gates at the dam.
-The level is managed to maintain recreation values, allow a dependable water supply for the Green Lake National Fish Hatchery (GLNFH), and to protect arctic charr spawning habitat.
+The level is managed to maintain recreation values, allow a dependable water supply for the Green Lake National Fish Hatchery (GLNFH or Hatchery), and to protect arctic charr spawning habitat.
 Water is drawn from Green Lake by GLNFH by means of two submerged pipes (non-project) to supply the Hatchery.
 Up to 30 cfs may be used on a priority basis by the Hatchery.

 During the summer, recreational uses of the lake are given priority.
 The project is allowed to maintain the lake level from 159.7 to 160.7 NGVD29 from 01-June through Labor Day weekend, yielding a maximum storage of about 3312 acre-feet.
 In practice, to allow for anticipated dry weather during the late summer, along with the possibility of occasional heavy rain, less than half of this storage amount can be used for turbine operation.